How Food and Nutrition May Support Respiratory Health

 Some cardiovascular medications and metabolic medications, such as beta-blockers, statins, and thiazide diuretics, have been linked with a serious risk of developing type 2 diabetes.
 There are other drug classes associated with the risk of developing diabetes, such as corticosteroids (steroids), antipsychotics, immunosuppressants, hormonal medications, and certain antivirals, which have also been associated with disturbances in glucose metabolism.
 Scientific research indicates that these medications may reduce insulin sensitivity but increase glucose production in the liver, contribute to weight gain, and increase in developing diabetes, especially with the existing factors including prediabetes, obesity, cardiovascular disease or genetic predisposition.
 Despite the side effects, these medications play an important role in treating serious conditions, including heart disease, autoimmune disorders, inflammation, hypertension and mental health conditions.
 Due to this reason, healthcare professionals underline that the therapeutic benefits and the cardiovascular effects of these drugs generally outweigh the possible risk of diabetes when patients are properly monitored.
 Lifestyle management, regular blood glucose testing, and medical supervision can help decrease the risk of developing diabetes and ensure long-term treatment (Ogurtsova et al., 2022).

 Although a few biological mechanisms indicate how cardiovascular medications may lead to hyperglycaemia, such as alterations in insulin secretion, direct toxic effects on pancreatic beta cells, and reduced insulin sensitivity and increased glucose production.
-Due to direct cytotoxic effects that may occur because of the damage to pancreatic beta cells, reducing the insulin secretion may subsequently result in raised blood glucose levels, because hyperglycaemia activates the intracellular signalling pathway, and this stimulates the release of stored insulin in pancreatic cells.
+Due to direct cytotoxic effects that support because of the damage to pancreatic beta cells, reducing the insulin secretion may subsequently result in raised blood glucose levels, because hyperglycaemia activates the intracellular signalling pathway, and this stimulates the release of stored insulin in pancreatic cells.
 Thiazide diuretics may decrease insulin by causing low potassium levels (hypokalemia) and increasing the potassium gradient among beta cell membranes, and this leads to membrane hyperpolarisation.
 Potassium supplementation has been shown to contribute to glucose tolerance and restore insulin sensitivity, which creates effects similar to discontinuing the medication.
 There is another preventive method is combining thiazide diuretics with potassium-sparing agents to decrease the risk of hyperglycaemia.
 Furthermore, the mechanisms linked with thiazide-induced hyperglycaemia include raised free fatty acid levels, decreased insulin sensitivity, higher hepatic glucose production, and increased catecholamine activity.
 The higher dose of thiazides is linked with a higher risk of hyperglycaemia, and it is equivalent to 5 mg per day or more of Bendroflumethiazide.
 Beta blockers may also be linked to hyperglycaemia by suppressing the beginning phase of insulin release in pancreatic islet cells via alpha 1 and beta 2 adrenergic pathways.
 A calcium channel blocker may reduce the risk of insulin secretion and cause hyperglycaemia in case of excessive use or overdose (Widiarti et al., 2025a).
-Statins are well-known, widely used medications to reduce the risk of cardiovascular disease.
+Statins are well-known, widely used medications may reduce the risk of cardiovascular disease.
 Although their clinic contributions have been debated due to findings from randomised controlled trials and meta-analyses suggesting a possible association between statin use and an increased risk of developing new-onset diabetes (Agouridis, Kostapanos and Elisaf, 2015).
 Key factors of medication-induced hyperglycaemia by medication class.
 AP antipsychotics, GC glucocorticoids, BB beta blockers, PI protease inhibitors, PI3K phosphoinositide 3-kinase, AKT protein kinase B, CNI calcineurin inhibitors, Tori mammalian target of rapamycin inhibitors, TKI tyrosine kinase inhibitors, SSA somatostatin analogues, ADT androgen deprivation therapy, IFN-A interferon alpha(Widiarti et al., 2025b).

 Insulin Resistance